The Lovers as Feelings

 Does The Lovers as feelings mean this person loves me?

-It means you're significant to them and the connection has real substance — likely with a decision about you attached.
-Love specifically is more than one card can verify, and any reader who promises otherwise is selling certainty they don't have.
-Watch behavior at choice points instead: someone who consistently chooses toward you is telling you how they feel.
+It means you matter to them and the connection has real substance, likely with a decision about you attached.
+Love specifically is more than one card can confirm, and any reader who promises otherwise is selling certainty they don't have.
+Watch behavior at choice points instead: someone who keeps choosing you is telling you how they feel.

 Almost certainly not nothing.
 Reversed, the card reads as conflicted rather than cold: attraction tangled with doubt, competing loyalties, or fear of what choosing you would change.
-That can be temporary or chronic — the card doesn't say which.
+That can be short-lived or long-running; the card doesn't say which.
 What it does say is that the delay lives in their split, not in your worth.